ahstat/ahstat.github.io/_posts/2017-1-11-Rediscover-EM-algorithm.md

 This one starts from the likelihood computation problem and uses inductive reasoning to bring out EM.
 No implementation is provided here.

-In this following,
-we begin by describing a general model involving latent variables.
+We begin by describing a general model involving latent variables.
 We then explain why direct computation of MLE is intractable.
 After that, ideas are introduced one by one and lead us naturally towards EM.
 Those ideas are formalized afterwards, making EM a practical algorithm to estimate parameters.